jackrogan/tidyTPP/README.md

 - Identifying hits by $\Delta T_m$ p-value

-- Identifying its by *NPARC* F-score and p-value
+- Identifying hits by *NPARC* F-score and p-value

 Plotting